7th July 1943- 27th April 2026

 There are a lot more books.

-Leo did more foreign trips than me, I think.
+Leo did more foreign trips than me.
+Early on, I shared the promotional trips with Bernie Hartley.
 There was an ELT Conference circuit and it was strange to see the same authors again and again in different locations.
-It was especially strange to walk into a book exhibition in Tokyo and bump straight into Leo.
+It was especially strange to walk into a book exhibition in Tokyo or Athens and bump straight into Leo.

 Leo used to love Shakespeare’s Globe, always as a groundling, queuing to get right up front next to the stage.
-In recent years we had some pleasant meals before seeing plays in London, especially Domenic Dromgoole’s Oscar Wilde season.
+In recent years we had some pleasant meals before seeing plays in London, especially Domenic Dromgoole’s Oscar Wilde season at the original Vaudeville Theatre.
 Karen and I used to stay in a hotel by the Globe and Leo had a flat further down the river.
-We had a couple of walks back from the West End discussing the plays.
+We had a couple of walks back from the West End discussing the plays, then he got the tube from Borough Market.
+Leo loved theatre, art galleries, music, literature.
+For my 70th birthday he gave me a year’s membership to the Victoria and Albert Museum.

 We only go to see the Bournemouth Symphony Orchestra two or three times a year.
 Leo and Sue were regulars, always in the favoured extra wide row near the aisle.
-I’ll miss seeing him next time we go.
+Sue is in the Bournemouth Symphony Choir.
+I’ll very much miss seeing him next time we go.

 COMMENTS ON MY FACEBOOK PAGE: